About the Awards

 Awards and Commendations are given to people for outstanding work which “goes above and beyond” what might normally be expected of them.
 They are for people not projects, and may be given to someone for doing something new or innovative, or ‘just’ for doing their ordinary job extraordinarily well.

-You can nominate anyone working in prisons (inc IRCs), probation and youth justice settings across the UK (staff, volunteers and partner employees).
+You can nominate anyone working in prisons (including IRCs), probation, and youth justice settings across the UK (whether they’re staff, volunteers and partner employees).
 And you can nominate an individual, or two or more people jointly – though please note Awards are rarely given to more than four people together.

 How can I make a nomination?